Water Parks in Washington, Oregon & Idaho (The Master List!)

 These are waterparks that you can schedule your vacation around.
 They are bigger parks, and generally have some other amenities too (like they are in a resort, or some are theme water parks too, etc).
 These will also be more expensive, and require a little more planning.

-This is probably the largest outdoor water park in Wa.
+Wild Waves is probably the largest outdoor water park in Washington.
 They also have amusement park rides, and carnival games, shows, food spots and more!
-Plus be sure to check out our review of Wild Waves here!
-You can earn free passes from reading programs this year, or get a nice discount coupon if your a BECU member.
+Plus be sure to check out our review of Wild Waves here, or find out how to get the best deals on Wild Waves tickets here!

 Great Wolf Lodge (Grand Mound)

 Largest indoor water park and resort in the NW area.
 You get free waterpark access with your hotel stay.
-We have tips on how to save on lodging here, and tips on how to save on your stay here.
+We have Great Wolf Lodge Promo Codes currently available here, and tips on how to save on your stay here.
 They do offer promo codes for extra savings, and we have those listed here.

 Slidewaters Lake Chelan (Chelan)

 Slidewaters is a large water park in the Lake Chelan area, so you could plan a getaway around the lake and enjoy the waterpark too!
-Prices will range from free (for 2 and under) to $19 for adults (48″ or larger).
-They also have a PM Plunge Special, where you can save around $3-$4 per ticket if you go 3 hours before park closing (which may help save alot of you have a larger family)!
+This is a very popular spot in the summer, so be sure to plan ahead (especially if you want to stay in the area and enjoy some lake time too).
 Sometimes we find discounts on this park on Groupon, so look for those.

 Birch Bay Waterslides (Blaine)